WRSP-TV

-WRSP-TV (channel 55) is a television station licensed to Springfield, Illinois, United States, affiliated with the Fox network.
-It is owned by GOCOM Media, LLC, alongside Decatur-licensed CW affiliate WBUI (channel 23).
-GOCOM maintains joint sales and shared services agreements (JSA/SSA) with the Sinclair Broadcast Group, owner of Springfield-licensed ABC affiliate WICS, channel 20 (and its semi-satellite, Champaign-licensed WICD, channel 15), for the provision of certain services.
-WRSP's transmitter is located west of Mechanicsburg, in unincorporated Sangamon County; the station shares studios with WBUI and WICS on East Cook Street in Springfield's Eastside.
+WRSP-TV (channel 55) and WCCU (channel 27) are television stations licensed respectively to Springfield and Urbana, Illinois, United States, serving as the Fox network affiliates for Central Illinois.
+They are owned by GOCOM Media, LLC, and share common ownership with Decatur-licensed CW affiliate WBUI (channel 23).
+GOCOM maintains joint sales and shared services agreements (JSA/SSA) with Rincon Broadcasting Group, owner of Springfield-licensed ABC affiliate WICS, channel 20 (and its semi-satellite, Champaign-licensed WICD, channel 15), for the provision of certain services.
+WRSP's transmitter is located west of Mechanicsburg, in unincorporated Sangamon County; the station shares studio facilities with WBUI and WICS on East Cook Street in Springfield's Eastside.
 However, WBUI also operates an advertising sales office on South Main Street/US 51 in downtown Decatur.

-WCCU (channel 27) in Urbana–Champaign operates as a semi-satellite of WRSP for the eastern portion of the Central Illinois market, including Danville.
+WCCU operates as a semi-satellite of WRSP for the eastern portion of the Central Illinois market, including Danville.
 As such, it clears all network and syndicated programming from its parent but airs separate local commercial inserts and legal identifications.
-WCCU's transmitter is located northeast of Homer, along the Vermilion–Champaign county line; it shares studios with WICD on South Country Fair Drive in downtown Champaign.
+WCCU's transmitter is located northeast of Homer, along the Vermilion–Champaign county line; it shares studio facilities with WICD on South Country Fair Drive in downtown Champaign.